larskouwenhoven/nycbuswatcher/README.md

 1. add ability to (batch) re-process archived files
 5. if all buses API proves unreliable, write two new loops:
     - one to update a list of routes to scan, from the OBA API every 15 mins
-    - second to loop the get_feed over that list, multi-threaded/async
+    - second to loop the get_buses over that list, multi-threaded/async

 # development